English name: Asian Grass Frog (aka “Cricket Frog”, “Ricefield Frog”, “Paddy Frog”)

 Habitat: Can be found in almost any wet habitat, including rivers, lakes, ponds, canals, marshes, rice fields, ditches, and puddles in empty lots.
 Is more common in open areas and human-disturbed habitats than in undisturbed forest.

-Contribution to the ecosystem: Helps control insect and millipede populations.
-Provides food for birds, snakes, lizards, larger frogs, and fish.
+Place in the ecosystem: Eats insects, millipedes, and worms.
+Eaten by birds, snakes, lizards, larger frogs, and fish.

 Danger to humans: No danger to humans.